 - Same day restoration of a compromised website when possible.

-- Addresses Article 25 of the General Data Protection Act: Data Protection by Design and by Default.
+- Addresses Article 25 of the General Data Protection Regulation: Data Protection by Design and by Default.

 How to get SMASH for your website